codeIntrovert/codeIntrovert/README.md

 <!-- Quote Of the day -->

-"Not until we are lost do we begin to understand ourselves." - Henry David Thoreau
+"We lie the loudest when we lie to ourselves." - Eric Hoffer

 <!-- Powered By zenquotes.io -->
 ```